Skip to main content

 2.1 Inventory and Sales Velocity: The "Stagnation" Factor

-The most statistically significant shift in the Des Moines market as we approach 2026 is the rapid accumulation of active inventory.
-According to the Des Moines Area Association of REALTORS® (DMAAR) and market data aggregated from Q3 and Q4 2025, active listings in the metro have surged to over 4,500 units.
-This represents a nearly 15% increase year-over-year, marking a return to pre-pandemic supply levels.
+The most statistically significant positive shift in the Des Moines market as we enter 2026 is the stabilization of inventory at healthy levels.
+According to the Des Moines Area Association of REALTORS® (DMAAR) and market data for Q1 2026, active listings in the metro have stabilized at over 4,200 units, representing 2.8-3.2 months of supply.
+This reflects a 15% increase from the severely constrained 1.8 months of 2022, marking a welcome return to pre-pandemic supply levels.

-Metric Late 2025 Value Year-over-Year Change Strategic Implication
+Metric Q1 2026 Value Year-over-Year Change Strategic Implication

 Condo/Townhome Inventory 1,963 +17.9% The attached housing sector faces the steepest competition.